-But for those who don’t work in the industry, the seasons can be confusing.
+If you don’t work in fashion (and even if you do), it can be really confusing.
 Which collections are shown in February and September?
 And what are they called?

 What are the fashion seasons called?